agmalpartida/brand/content/posts/Homelab/ups/index.md

 systemctl status influxdb
 ```

-Whether you're creating an InfluxDB setup just for this purpose or you're tacking onto an existing instance I'd suggest putting all the data from your UPS into a separate database.
+I'll put all the data from your UPS into a separate database.

 First, we'll need to create it and can do so using curl: